WEBSITE AND MEMBERSHIP TERMS AND CONDITIONS

 Child Pornography Prohibited: The Company prohibits pornographic content involving minors.
 The Company only allows visual media of consenting adults for consenting adults on the Website.
 If you see any visual media, real or simulated, depicting minors engaged in sexual activity within the Website, please report this to the Company promptly at firstname.lastname@example.org.
 Please include with your report all appropriate evidence, including the date and time of identification.
 The Company will promptly investigate all reports and take appropriate action.
 The Company fully cooperates with any law-enforcement agency investigating child pornography.

 1.1 The Website allows you to purchase access to virtual reality content, including videos for streaming and download.
-In certain circumstances, some videos may be available for streaming only or for downloading only.
+In certain circumstances, some videos may be available for streaming only or for downloading only while download limits may apply to certain memberships.
 To view the videos, you will need a VR headset, personal computer, tablet, phone, or other device that meets the Website’s system and compatibility requirements, and access to the Internet.
 When streaming, the resolution and quality of the video you receive will depend on a number of factors, including your Internet bandwidth, which may fluctuate while a video is being streamed.

 Unless otherwise stated, memberships automatically renew under this agreement unless you cancel before the end of your term.
 To cancel your membership, contact the payment processor you signed up through.
 Your payment method will automatically be charged at the rate in effect at the time you originally signed up.